 - 13.1 A student who, for good reason, wishes to be absent from an academic programme for a semester or more must apply for formal leave of absence using the Automated Student Request System (ASRS) - 13.2 Leave of absence may be granted for one semester or for an academic year in the first instance however, leave will not be granted for more than two academic years or four semesters over the life of a student's programme. - 13.3 Applications for leave of absence (LOA) for Semester I and Semester II must be made before the end of the first week of October and before the end of the second week in February, respectively. - 13.4 Applications for late leave of absence (LLOA) may be subject to a fine to be determined by the Academic Board.
 The amount of the fine may increase depending on the lateness of the request. - 13.5 Students who have attended classes and have requested leave of absence after the above-mentioned dates will be required to provide evidence that they did not sit examination nor submit coursework. - 13.6 A student only becomes eligible for leave after completing at least one semester in the Faculty.
-As such, students are not eligible for leave of absence or voluntary withdrawal in the semester they were admitted/readmitted to the Faculty.
-Such students, however, may be eligible for deferral of entry.
-Deferral of entry requests must be made through the Admissions Section of the Registry.
+As such, students are not eligible for leave of absence in the semester they were admitted/readmitted to the Faculty.
+Such students, however, maybe eligible for voluntary withdrawal.
+A formal request for voluntary withdrawal must be made via the Automated Student Request System